Emergency Dentist – Boise, ID

 Quickly Accommodating Your Smile’s Urgent Needs

 When faced with a dental emergency, it might seem like the whole world is coming to a screeching halt—but you don’t need to worry!
-Dr. Harless and her skilled team at Southwest Dental Arts are adept at handling a wide scope of emergency dentistry situations that threaten your smile’s well-being.
+Dr. Irons and her skilled team at Southwest Dental Arts are adept at handling a wide scope of emergency dentistry situations that threaten your smile’s well-being.
 Whether it’s a serious toothache, a displaced tooth, a soft tissue injury, or something else entirely, from the moment you enter our office, our Boise emergency dentist and team will quickly work to alleviate your pain and remedy whatever issue is ailing you.

 Why Choose Southwest Dental Arts for Emergency Dentistry?